kim0chan/COSE102-Java-Programming/README.md

 In this way, you can apply your bot.

 ### Functioning
-You can modify the urls and the condition of the method 'execute(message)'.
+You can modify the urls and the condition of the method `execute(message)`.
 But since it uses web crawling method based on Jsoup library, you might have to modify the 'Document' part too.
-You can also change the 'generateSentence()' based on your experience.
+You can also change the `generateSentence()` based on your experience.

 ### On Telegram
 Add your bot in your friend list.
 While running the program, your bot will reply to your message.